richardhapb/lspdock/README.md

 ```

 To handle this, you should customize your IDE's command to pass the `--exec` argument; this argument will override the `executable` parameter in the config file.

+See the [neovim example](nvim_example.md) for a custom use of multiple LSPs using Neovim.

 ### Available Variables